-The material used on the outside of the knee pillow will not only determine the pillows comfort, but also its breathability.
+The material used on the outside of the knee pillow will not only determine the comfort of the pillow, but also its breathability.

 Common materials used for knee pillow coverings are cotton, polyester, nylon, and rayon.

 There is also a growing number of knee pillows on the market that feature covers made from bamboo fibre, which is naturally antimicrobial.

-A decent knee pillow should cost you no more than $30, but there are some “speciality” pillows that carry a much higher price tag.
+A quality knee pillow should cost you no more than $30, but there are some “speciality” pillows that carry a much higher price tag.

 Do your homework before purchasing a pillow, and remember that the price of a pillow does not necessarily reflect its quality.

 The Best Knee Pillows for Sleeping in 2023

 Now that we’ve covered the benefits of using knee pillows and what you should be looking for when buying one, we’ll review the best knee pillows for sleeping that are currently being sold.

 I’ve based our selections on comfort, durability, price, and overall customer satisfaction.